gupta-gautam/basic-demo/README.md

 <br>
 Learning How to Merge Pull Request
 <br>
-Learning Java and Doing DSa
+Learning Java and Doing DSA